crate/cratedb-guide/docs/integrate/metabase/usage.md

-(metabase-tutorial)=
+(metabase-usage)=

 # Visualize data with Metabase

-This tutorial introduces [Metabase], an ultimate data analysis and visualization tool that unlocks the full potential of your data.
+This usage guide introduces [Metabase], an ultimate data analysis and visualization tool that unlocks the full potential of your data.

 (metabase-prereqs)=